-The goal of the Jaworski lab is to understand how the nervous system is wired up during embryonic development.
+The goal of the Jaworski lab is to understand how the nervous system is wired up during embryogenesis.
 The guidance of nascent axons to their correct targets is an important aspect of brain wiring, and it is mediated by molecular cues that activate receptors on the leading process of the axon, the growth cone, to attract or repel axons.
-The mechanisms of axon pathfinding are still not completely defined, and our work focuses on several key questions about the logic of axon guidance.
-How do diverse types of neurons with vastly different cell lineage histories control the expression of common guidance receptors, and, conversely, how is combinatorial expression of multiple receptors regulated in a single neuronal population?
+The mechanisms of axon pathfinding are still not completely defined, and our work aims to identify the relevant molecules and signaling pathways, focusing on several key questions about the logic of axon guidance.
+How do neurons control and coordinate the expression of axon guidance receptors?
 How do growth cones integrate and filter information from multiple cues?
 What are the evolutionary mechanisms for adding and modifying axon guidance ligand-receptor signaling modules to allow the wiring of more complex nervous systems?
 We are addressing these questions using a multidisciplinary approach that integrates biochemical, bioinformatic, cell biological, embryological, and mouse genetic methods, and we incorporate cutting-edge experimental techniques, such as ex utero culture of mouse embryos, single-cell transcriptomics, and in toto imaging of the developing nervous system.

 NIGMS/NIH - Institutional Development Award (RI-INBRE) (x2)